Tochemey/goakt/playground/issue-1315/README.md

 2. Measures the allocation and GC cycle cost of 20k spawn/stop cycles.
 3. Measures the retained live heap per idle actor for 50k flat spawns.
 4. Measures the retained live heap per idle child for 50k `SpawnChild` actors, the path that allocated a supervisor and strategy per child before the fix.
+5. Measures the wall time of one full metrics scrape over 10k resident actors and guards that a metrics-enabled system registers a constant 2 meter callbacks instead of one per actor plus one.

 ## Run